The Bankrate promise

 Regardless of how much you plan to put down when you buy a home, coming up with that big upfront cost requires some work.
 Consider these helpful tips to build your down payment funds:

-- Look for local support: Be sure to browse first-time homebuyer programs in the city and state where you want to buy.
-Some programs offer grants or zero-interest loans for your down payment costs if you can meet certain low- to moderate-income requirements.
+- Look for local support: Browse first-time homebuyer programs in the city and state where you want to buy.
+Some offer grants or zero-interest loans for your down payment costs, if you qualify.

 - Identify every expense you can cut: Saving more starts with spending less.
 Can you cancel your cable?
 Are you overpaying for your cell phone service?
 Should you be dining out less?
 Look at your weekly and monthly expenses to find ways to trim your spending.

 - Put your savings to work: From CDs to high-yield savings accounts, every extra penny counts.
 Rather than saving in an account that pays little to no interest, compare interest rates on options where you can park your money.
-Whichever instrument you use, just be sure you’ll have access to the funds when you need them.
-If you’re planning to buy a home in the next year, for example, a savings account might be your best bet.
+Just be sure you’ll have access to the funds when you need them.

 - Ask for help: If you have a relative or close friend who has the money — and loves you enough to give it to you with no strings attached — a gift can be used for the down payment.
-A lender will want reassurance that it is, in fact, a gift, so plan to submit a gift letter from the friend or family member that explains you won’t need to pay it back.
+A lender will want reassurance that it is, in fact, a gift and not a loan, so plan to submit a gift letter that explains you won’t need to pay it back.

 2. Closing costs

 The down payment isn’t the only upfront expense you need to consider.
 You can expect to pay 2 percent to 5 percent of your mortgage loan principal in closing costs.
-In 2021, borrowers paid an average $6,387 in closing costs and taxes, according to ClosingCorp.
+In 2021, borrowers paid an average $6,905 in closing costs and taxes on a single-family home, according to ClosingCorp.
 Closing costs vary widely based on where you’re buying, however.
-For example, average closing costs in Washington, D.C. in 2021 were more than $30,000, but they were just $2,102 in Missouri.
+For example, average closing costs in Washington, D.C., were nearly $30,000, but they were just $2,061 in Missouri.

 What is included in closing costs?

-Closing costs include a range of fees charged by your lender and other companies involved in approving your loan and finalizing the sale:
+Closing costs include a range of fees charged by your lender and other companies involved in approving your loan and finalizing the sale.
+These can include fees for the following:

 - Title insurance